Teaneck, New Jersey: Local government

 Following its founding in 1895, Teaneck used the traditional township form of government, led by a three-member Township Committee (later expanded to five seats) elected on a partisan basis.
 On September 16, 1930, Teaneck residents voted to establish a non-partisan Council-Manager form of government under the terms of the 1923 Municipal Manager Law, with five members elected concurrently on an at-large basis.
 In 1962, the Council expanded to its current size of seven members and the position of Deputy Mayor was created.
 In 1987, a referendum to alter the form to a Faulkner Act Council-Manager form of government was approved, providing for staggered terms for the council.
 The township is one of 42 municipalities (of the 565) statewide that use this form of government.

 Until 2021, council elections took place in even years on the second Tuesday in May.
 Following a referendum that passed in 2021, the date of Township Council elections was moved to November to be held with the state-wide elections.

 In May 2000, three women ran for Township Council, and all three, incumbent Jackie Kates and newcomers Marie Warnke and Deborah Veach, were elected.
 Kates, Warnke and Veach completed their four-year terms and then ran for re-election in May 2004.
 Jackie Kates and Deborah Veach were re-elected and became Mayor and Deputy Mayor, respectively.
 Ms. Veach resigned her position in October 2005 and was appointed to be the Township's Municipal Prosecutor.

 On May 13, 2008, the township voted to re-elect Monica Honis to the council (with 2,981 votes).
-Elnatan Rudolph (2,852) lost his bid for re-election, falling 38 votes behind his running mate.
+Elnatan Rudolph (2,852) lost his bid for re-election, falling 38 votes behind his running mate, Mohammed Hameeduddin.
 Barbara Toffler (leading the voting with 3,356 votes) and Mohammed Hameeduddin (2,890) were elected and took office on July 1, 2008, filling the seats left by Rudolph and former mayor Jackie Kates, who did not run for re-election.